 For “No Payment” returns, you only have to attach the required documents to your BIR form 1701Q.
 You will also receive a copy of your stamped and validated form.

-Is there any easier way to prepare, file and pay my income tax return?
+The easier way to file and pay your Quarterly ITR

 Absolutely.
 Apart from your tax due, you have to pay a 25% surcharge, a 20% interest per annum, and a compromise penalty.
 If you choose to neglect to file the return, there is a penalty of 50% of the tax due.

 Refusal to pay penalties will be referred to the appropriate office for criminal action, so make sure that you pay your taxes on time.